Mookie Betts Player Props: Dodgers vs. Giants

-The Los Angeles Dodgers, including Mookie Betts (.326 batting average in his past 10 games), take on the San Francisco Giants at Dodger Stadium, Saturday at 9:10 PM ET.
+Mookie Betts -- batting .326 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the San Francisco Giants, with Logan Webb on the hill, on June 18 at 4:10 PM ET.

-He strung together two hits (going 2-for-5) in his last appearance against the Giants.
+He racked up two hits (going 2-for-5) in his last appearance against the Giants.

 Mookie Betts Game Info & Props vs. the Giants